 - List of Active Dry Cleaners - Who are not in compliance with RSMo 260.935 (July 25, 2017)

 - List of Solvent Suppliers - Who are in compliance with RSMo 260.940 (July 2016)

 Copies of the Missouri Revised Statutes, including the Missouri Hazardous Waste Management Law and the Petroleum Storage Tank Law, are available online through the Missouri General Assembly webpage.
 With regard to dry cleaners, see Missouri Revised Statutes, Chapter 260, Environmental Control.
 The Drycleaner Remediation law can be found at 260.900

 State Coalition for Remediation

-The State Coalition for Remediation of Drycleaners was established in 1998, with support from the EPA Technology Innovation Office.
+The State Coalition for Remediation of Drycleaners was established in 1998, with support from the U.S. Environmental Protection Agency (EPA) Technology Innovation Office.
 It is comprised of representatives of states with established dry cleaner remediation programs.
 Currently the member states are Alabama, Connecticut, Florida, Illinois, Kansas, Minnesota, Missouri, North Carolina, Oregon, South Carolina, Tennessee, Texas

 EPA Garment and Textile Care Partners

 EPA's garment and textile project partnership established to encourage the development and incorporation of environmentally preferable cleaning methods that professional cleaners can offer to their customers while maintaining or increasing economic viability.